We will show you in this page,

 the EL8 Headlamp is not fully charged, providing about 1/8 or

-less of the battery charge this iPod needs.
+less of the battery charge/recharge this iPod needs.
 It's highly

 recommended to have the EL8 Headlamp fully charged (about 6 to